 Mooga randayi is a healthy vegetarian dish.
 "Moong" means "green gram" and "mole" means "sprout" in the Konkani language.
 So basically, it is a sprouted green gram curry.

-Cooked sprouted green gram is mixed with a coconut paste and tempered with sesame seeds, curry leaves, red chilies and garlic (or asafoetida).
+Cooked sprouted green gram is mixed with a coconut paste and tempered with mustard seeds, curry leaves, red chilies and garlic (or asafoetida).
 Serve it with steamed rice/chapati/roti.

 In this recipe post, I am sharing the method to make this moong curry.